suriyadeepan/suriyadeepan.github.io/pages/proposals/socialcommnet.markdown

 1. Every individual voice deserves to be heard
 2. People should play an active role in a democracy; more than just voting
-3. Member of different communities should connect with each other directly, not through a medium
+3. Members of different communities should connect with each other directly, not through a medium

 ## Anonymity